Hundreds of thousands ordered to flee coast ahead of Laura

 In Waveland, Mississippi, a coastal town devastated by Katrina in 2005, Jeremy Burke said the biggest threat is the storm surge.
 When Katrina struck, the wind caused damage, but the storm surge "put the nail in the coffin,” said Burke, who owns Bay Books in nearby Bay St. Louis.

-Many Waveland residents are staying in place as Laura bears down, but they also have their cars and trucks gassed up in case the forecast grows more ominous, Burke said.

-“People are prepared to possibly go at the drop of a hat,” he said.
-“We never take a storm for granted.
-We might have dodged a bullet with Marco, and obviously some people along the Gulf Coast are not going to be as blessed as us.”

 Martin reported from Marietta, Georgia.
-Associated Press contributors include Seth Borenstein in Kensington, Maryland, Melinda Deslatte in Baton Rouge; Kevin McGill in New Orleans; Jay Reeves in Birmingham, Alabama; Evens Sanon in Port-au-Prince, Haiti, and Juan Lozano in Houston.
+Associated Press writers Seth Borenstein in Kensington, Maryland; Melinda Deslatte in Baton Rouge; Kevin McGill in New Orleans; Jay Reeves in Birmingham, Alabama; Evens Sanon in Port-au-Prince, Haiti; and Juan Lozano in Houston, also contributed to this report.

 Credit: Chris Granger